 These limits make sense from a provider’s perspective.
 However, as a client, you don’t want to be surprised by limits like this.
-Investigate if API limits exist on a given platform.
+Take the time to investigate if API limits exist on a given platform.
 If so, will your application fit underneath that headroom?
 If not, can you get an exception?

-What about if you have huge success, or get hit by the Slashdot effect?
-Keeping these questions in mind when selecting a platform can help prevent future problems.
+Keep these questions in mind when selecting a platform to help prevent future problems.

-APIs are agnostic when it comes to programming languages.
-However, that doesn’t mean language isn’t important.
+APIs are agnostic when it comes to programming languages, but that doesn’t mean language is irrelevant.

 7. Is there a support system and community forum for this API?